Vicki Varvaressos

 Vicki Varvaressos is an Australian contemporary figurative expressionist painter.
 Sometimes referred to as a "transitional artist", her painting style and subject matter has evolved throughout her career.
 Many of her works are of women and their experiences in Australia.

 Biography

-Born in Sydney, Australia in 1949, Vicki Varvaressos studied at the National Art School in Sydney from 1968 to 1971 at the East Sydney Technical College.
+Born in Sydney, Australia in 1949, Varvaressos studied at the National Art School in Sydney from 1968 to 1971 at the East Sydney Technical College.
 Her paintings throughout the following decade gave expression to the feminist concerns of the 1970s especially the representation of women in the media.
 She travelled extensively throughout Europe in 1978.
 In later years, her subject matter shifted towards reflecting a more personal experience.
 Varvaressos currently lives and works in Sydney.